qurusales/qurusales.github.io/_quru/about.md

 ---

-Quru is a cool outfit.
+Quru is a very cool outfit.